Table of Contents

 - Veteran Cremation and Burial Benefits and Services

 - Neptune Society’s Veteran Honor Package

 The cost of cremation or burial is something that every family has to deal with.
-At Neptune Society, we know that dealing with such matters after losing a loved one can be hard, which is why we try to make it as easy as possible for families in need.
-For the loved ones of a veteran or military service member, understanding what benefits might be available can help ensure peace of mind as you work toward funeral or memorial arrangements.
+At Neptune Society, we know the difficulty of coping with such matters after losing a loved, which is why we try to make it as easy as possible for families in need.
+For the loved ones of a veteran or military service member, understanding what benefits might be available can help ensure peace of mind as you consider funeral or memorial arrangements.

 This short guide looks at some basic information about costs associated with cremation or burial.
 It also includes some information about what types of benefits you can expect through the VA and government, and links to where you can find out more.

 Average Veteran Cremation Cost Versus Average Traditional Funeral Costs